omarrui/holbertonschool-shell/io_redirections_and_filters/README.md

 # Holberton School - I/O Redirections and Filters

-This repository contains a series of shell scripts demonstrating input/output redirections and filters in Linux.
+This repository contains a series of shell scripts demonstrating various I/O redirections and filters.

 ## Table of Contents